-As a banjo teacher with years of experience helping beginning banjo students find their sea legs as bluegrass players, one issue that always seems to crop up is the age-old problem of getting your picks to stop scraping against the drum head while playing.
+How do you get your picks to stop scraping against the drum head while playing?
+As a banjo teacher with years of experience helping beginning banjo students find their sea legs as bluegrass players, one issue that always seems to crop up is this age-old problem.
 And, as with pretty much every other issue a banjo student might encounter, there’s more than one solution.

 Let’s start with the thumbpick.
 For starters, you might want to find a music store that allows you to try on an assortment of sizes/brands of thumbpicks and test them out on a banjo.
 This isn’t always easy, as a lot of music stores (specifically the big chains) sell their thumbpicks in sealed plastic bags, making it impossible for you to try them on before purchasing.
 Still, there are a few stores that sell these picks individuallly and will almost always let you try them on before money changes hands.